-Despite the growing diversity of their populations, the ethnic composition of state and local educational leadership administration systems has remain virtually unchanged over the last few decades.
+Despite the growing diversity of their populations, the ethnic composition of state and local educational leadership administration systems has remained virtually unchanged over the last few decades.
 For Latino and Latina leaders, access to information, visibility, and prospects to develop and grow as professionals are examples of opportunity dimensions that are not sufficiently available to them, even to this day.

 We have to address the low number of Latina and Latino school and district administrators in a time of rapid ethnic and demographic transformation.